troglobit/inadyn/README.md

         alias       = { "alpha", "beta", "gamma" }
 	}

-Here three subdomains are updated, one `server-url` GET update request per alias.
-The alias is appended to `...host=` and sent to the server.
+Here three subdomains are updated, one GET update request using the listed DDNS server and path is performed per alias.
+Your DNS alias is automatically appended to the end of the `ddns-path`, as is customary, before it is communicated to the server.
-Leave `server-name` as is, and change/add/remove `alias` to your DNS name.
-If you only wish to update a subdomain, set `alias` to that, like the example above.
 Username is your Namecheap username, and password would be the one given to you in the Dynamic DNS panel from Namecheap.
-Here is an alternative config to illustrate how the `alias` setting
+Here is an alternative config to illustrate how the `alias` setting works:
-works:

     custom kruskakli {
         username    = myuser